stephannv/ruby_ui/README.md

-# RBUI (former PhlexUI) 🚀
+# RubyUI (former PhlexUI) 🚀

 A UI component library, crafted precisely for Ruby devs who want to stay organized and build modern apps, fast. ✨ **Use this to build your own component library** 🛠️

-## About RBUI 📚
+## About RubyUI 📚

-RBUI is a UI component library designed to let Ruby developers create modern, fast, and organized applications. 💎
+RubyUI is a UI component library designed to let Ruby developers create modern, fast, and organized applications. 💎

 ### Key Features:

-- **Built for Speed** ⚡: RBUI leverages Phlex, which is up to 12x faster than traditional Rails ERB templates.
+- **Built for Speed** ⚡: RubyUI leverages Phlex, which is up to 12x faster than traditional Rails ERB templates.
 - **Stunning UI** 🎨: Design beautiful, streamlined, and customizable UIs that sell your app effortlessly.
 - **Stay Organized** 📁: Keep your UI components well-organized and easy to manage.
 - **Customer-Centric UX** 🧑‍💼: Create memorable app experiences for your users.